liferay/web-dev-email-templates/README.md

 1. Clone repo
 2. Install all [npm](https://www.npmjs.com/) dependencies with `npm install` from your terminal in the root directory.

-You're ready to go!

-## Commands You Need to Know
+## Creating Hubspot Email Components
-To create, update, test, and transfer custom and bullet-proof email components to Hubspot, these are the commands that you'll need to know.
+To create, update, test, and transfer custom and bullet-proof email components to Hubspot.

-### 1) Create a New Component
+##### 1) Create a New Component:
-When you need to make a new email component:

 ```
 gulp create --component [component-name]